philip-s/VenusOS-TemperatureService/README.md

 ## Venus OS Temperature Service
 ### Fork from LHardwick Victron-Service

-This is a service to publish temperature type data onto the DBus of VenusOs running on a Victron GX device.
+This is a service to publish temperature type data onto the DBus of VenusOs running on a Raspberry Pi device.
 Note: Currently this will not display the CPU temperature on Venus GX, only on RPi.

 Added Support to install this with Kevin Windrem's Venus OS Setup Helper (https://github.com/kwindrem/SetupHelper)